-In the context of the Airkit platform, Events refer to any catalyst that might trigger an Action Chain.
-All Action Chains are associated with a particular Event.
+In the context of the Airkit platform, Events refer to any catalyst that might fire an Action Chain.
+All Action Chains are associated with an Event.
 It is when – and only when – an Event is fired that its associated Action Chain is performed.

-At its core, an Airkit Event is a piece of information that tells the platform something happened and might include optional metadata about the Actions that will consequently be taken.
-Not all Events will be associated with an Action Chain.
+At its core, an Airkit Event is a piece of information that tells the platform something happened.
+It might also include optional metadata about the Actions that will consequently be taken, though not all Events will be associated with any Actions.
 An Event merely signals that the platform must check and see if there are any Actions to take.
-In this way, an Event like a letter: it's sent from somewhere, but ultimately once it gets to the recipient, the recipient decides what they do with it.
+In this way, firing an Event like sending a letter: sending the letter is important, but ultimately once it gets to the recipient, the recipient is the one that decides what to do with it.
 The letter might spur some action, or it might be thrown directly in the trash.